Some Steps to Shorter Turn Times

-Appraising is an always changing profession.
-Commonly, it seems, appraisers are asked to include additional information or have steps added to their process.
-All of this is to guarantee the end user gets the best data possible.
-To keep up with the constantly changing requirements, Desert Sky Appraisers is always researching additional tools and tweaking processes in order to increase efficiency so we can do more work for you.
-At Desert Sky Appraisers we know that time is important to everybody, so we've listed some items you can do to lower turn times on any appraisals you order with Desert Sky Appraisers.
+The appraisal profession is evolving continuously.
+Often, it seems, appraisers are asked to include more information or have steps added to their process.
+All of this is to ensure their client is presented with the best data available.
+To stay current with the constantly changing requirements, Desert Sky Appraisers is constantly testing additional tools and improving processes to increase efficiency so we can do more work for our customers.
+Since Desert Sky Appraisers knows that time is important to everyone, we've listed some tips you can do to hasten the process each time you order an appraisal from Desert Sky Appraisers.

-- With online ordering, you automatically receive e-mail confirmations that the assignment was received, and fast, secure .PDF format report delivery.
-This tip alone will save the most time!
-We don't have to retype information from a fax, and you don't have to wonder whether the order was received.
+- By ordering online, you receive automatic e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
+This tip single-handedly will save the most time!
+We don't have to retype information from a fax, and nor will you wonder whether we received the order.

-- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
-And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent area sales is welcome — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.
+- Having just one number incorrect on the street address can really unnecessarily slow down an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name are helpful data to include with your request.
+We even welcome lists of recent sales from the area — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.

 If you have any questions about your property or an assignment we're working on for you, you're always welcome to call us at

 - It's relatively easy to appraise a cookie-cutter home.
-Most of an appraiser's time is spent analyzing how characteristics unique to a property add to or detract from what otherwise would be a property's market value.
-Let us know up front when you order your report if there are unique elements of the home or surrounding area -- for example, it's had a recent addition built on, it's subject to zoning restrictions, it's predisposed to flooding.
-While these are things that we'd find out on our own, knowing them as early as possible makes your report arrive without delay.
+Most of an appraiser's time is spent analyzing how characteristics unique to a property contribute to or detract from what otherwise would be a property's market value.
+Let us know up front when ordering your report if there are unique elements of the home or surrounding area -- for example, it's recently had an addition put on, it's subject to zoning restrictions, it's susceptible to flooding.
+These are things we'd find out on our own anyway, and knowing them as early as possible makes your report arrive without delay.

-Hearing from you -- the person they are working with on their loan -- a little info about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely go a long way toward trimming the time it takes to inspect a home.
-Please feel free to point your clients to this website, where we have lots of pages of helpful information about the appraisal process for homeowners.
-I encourage you to share it with your clients.
-They can even call us if they want to meet the staff and learn more about our services.
-Remind them it benefits them to set the appointment quickly!
+Coming from you -- someone they have been working with on their loan -- a little information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely go a long way toward trimming the time it takes to inspect a home.
+Please feel free to point your clients to this website, where we have lots of pages of helpful information for homeowners and others regarding the appraisal process.
+They can even call us if they want to familiarize themselves with the staff and our services.
+Remind them it benefits them to set the appointment soon!

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As we complete each important milestone in an assignment, that information is available instantly to you online.
-It's never been easier to keep track of the status of your report.
+As each important milestone in an assignment is completed, that information is available to you online.
+It's never been faster to keep track of the status of your report.